msmhq/msm/docs/commands/in-game.md

 A whitelist is a set of names defining who is allowed onto a server.
 If a player attempts to logon to a server with a whitelist enabled, and their name is not on that whitelist, they cannot join and are told why.
 This command turns a whitelist on or off.

-Note the use of the `|` character means "or", for example `creativeserver whitelist on` is acceptable or `creativeserver wl off`, but not `creativeserver wl on off` or `creativeserver whitelist wl on` or `creativeserver whitelist on|off`.
+Note the use of the `|` character means "or", for example `msm creativeserver whitelist on` is acceptable or `msm creativeserver wl off`, but not `msm creativeserver wl on off` or `msm creativeserver whitelist wl on` or `msm creativeserver whitelist on|off`.

     <server> whitelist|wl list